Accessibility, planar graphs, and quasi-isometries: Piecing it all together

 \graph*

 \begin{proof} Suppose that such a canonical tree decomposition $(T, \cV)$ exists, then it follows from Proposition~\ref{prop:finitelymany-cuts} that $T/G$ is finite, and thus the separators of this tree decomposition are of uniformly bounded diameter.
-For each $u \in VT$, fix a complete Riemannian plane $R_u$ such that the torso $X_u := X\llbracket V_u\rrbracket$ is quasi-isometric to $R_u$.
+For each $u \in V(T)$, fix a complete Riemannian plane $R_u$ such that the torso $X_u := X\llbracket V_u\rrbracket$ is quasi-isometric to $R_u$.
 Fix a triangulation of $R_u$, and let $\Gamma_u$ be the 1-skeleton of this triangulation.
 Let $f_u : X_u \to \Gamma_u$ be some choice of quasi-isometry.
-Given an edge $vu \in ET$, pick some vertex $x \in V_u \cap V_v$, and glue $f_u(x)$ to $f_v(x)$.
+Given an edge $vu \in E(T)$, pick some vertex $x \in V_u \cap V_v$, and glue $f_u(x)$ to $f_v(x)$.
 Repeat this for every edge, until we have arranged all of the $\Gamma_u$ into a `tree of planar graphs' $\Gamma$.
 We have that $\Gamma$ is planar.
 Indeed, this follows from the same argument that planarity of Cayley graphs is preserved by free products \cite[Prop.~1]{arzhantseva2004cayley}.
 Moreover, since each separator in the given tree decomposition has bounded diameter, it is clear that $X$ is quasi-isometric to $\Gamma$.
+A detailed construction of this quasi-isometry is presented in \cite{esperet2024minor}.

 Conversely, if $X$ is quasi-isometric to some planar graph then by Theorem~\ref{thm:acc-intro} it is accessible.
-By Theorems~\ref{thm:access-char-br} and ~\ref{thm:vertex-subgraph-tight} we find that there is a canonical tree decomposition $(T, \cV)$ with bounded adhesion and tight separators where each torso has at most one end.
-By Remark~\ref{rmk:torso-qi-parts} we have that these torsos quasi-isometrically embed into $X$.
-By Proposition~\ref{prop:qi-wlog}, each torso is thus quasi-isometric to a subgraph of $\Gamma$, and thus quasi-isometric to a planar graph.
-Every infinite torso is also quasi-transitive and locally finite, so by Theorem~\ref{thm:one-ended-intro} we deduce that they are quasi-isometric to complete Riemannian planes. \end{proof}
+By Theorems~\ref{thm:access-char-br} and ~\ref{thm:vertex-subgraph} we find that there is a canonical connected tree decomposition $(T, \cV)$ with bounded adhesion where each part has most one end, and $T/G$ is compact (see also \cite[Thm.~6.4]{hamann2022stallings}).
+Each of the one-ended parts is a quasi-transitive subgraph of $\Gamma$, which is quasi-isometrically embedded.
+By Theorem~\ref{thm:one-ended-intro} we deduce that they are quasi-isometric to complete Riemannian planes. \end{proof}

-In the following theorem, by a \textit{surface group} we mean the fundamental group of a closed orientable surface.
-By a \textit{virtual} surface group, we mean a group which contains a surface group as a subgroup of finite index.
-We state the following deep and important theorem.
+\begin{remark} With some work, it is possible to upgrade the complete Riemannian planes in Theorem~\ref{thm:one-ended-intro} and Corollary~\ref{thm:graph-intro} to be either the Euclidean or hyperbolic planes.
+In particular, every quasi-transitive graph which is quasi-isometric to a planar graph is actually quasi-isometric to a planar Cayley graph.
+See \cite{macmanus2024note} for details. \end{remark}

+We now consider the specific case of finitely generated groups.
+The following deep rigidity result will be needed.